One of the first steps to take in selling your house is creating an MLS listing that will attract the right home buyers.

 Writing a listing can be a tricky business.
 You want to highlight your home’s best features and give home buyers a reason to see it.
 But at the same time, you don’t want to come across as overly eager to sell.
 This could make your property seem too good to be true, which can turn off prospective buyers.

 It’s also worth mentioning that a standout listing by itself isn’t enough to move your property from “for sale” to “sold.”
-However, having the right elements in your listing can build interest in your property to encourage showings and compete with other Calgary real estate listings.
+However, having the right elements in your listing can build interest in your property to encourage showings and compete with other Toronto real estate listings.

 Use the following tips to create a great MLS listing: